linera-io/linera-protocol/CLI.md

 * `--testing-prng-seed <TESTING_PRNG_SEED>` — Force this wallet to generate keys using a PRNG and a given seed.
 USE FOR TESTING ONLY
 * `--path <PATH>` — Run with a specific path where the wallet and validator input files are.
 If none, then a temporary directory is created
-* `--storage-config-namespace <STORAGE_CONFIG_NAMESPACE>` — Run with a specific storage.
+* `--storage <STORAGE>` — Run with a specific storage.
 If none, then a linera-storage-service is spanned on a random free port